-Simply follow my directions through the braiding step.
-Allow the bread dough to rise for 30 minutes to one hour or so, brush with another egg wash or spritz lightly with water, then cover with plastic wrap and refrigerate to bake the next day.
+Allow the bread dough to rise for 20 minutes, brush with another egg wash or spritz lightly with water, then bake OR cover with plastic wrap and refrigerate to bake the next day.

 The next day, remove the tray to the counter while you preheat your oven and then bake.
 Voila!
 Amazing bread!

 NOTE: don’t allow the gluten free challah to rise even more the next day, or you’ll lose some of the definition in the braids.
 It still tastes delicious, of course, but wasn’t quite as pretty because it rose TOO much and actually ended up being flatter than if it had been popped into the oven with just the right amount of rise.

 It’s a wonderful treat for anyone at any time of year, especially now that you have this wonderful gluten free version to make and enjoy!

 In fact, it’s not only a truly delicious bread, it’s also one that will impress any guest or crowd.
 The braids merely look like it took a skillful baker to weave, but that can be our little secret.
 When made with my gfJules Flour, these braids will be such a nice surprise to work with!